COMMUNAL VEGIES & FRUIT

 We keep fruit trees to teach their care, to experiment with varieties, to further our locally grown ethos, to sell some at the Market, and to provide ingredients for preserving classes.

 There are fruit trees all over the site.
-Maintenance is not huge but it is usually intensive for pruning, mulching and fertilising.
+Maintenance is not huge but is usually intensive for pruning, mulching and fertilising.